bluegreen-labs/jungleweather/README.md

 Once done, save the guides using the plugin (use: Image > Guides > Save).
 Make sure that the name used for the guides **exactly** matches the name of the image on which the guides are based.
 The guides will be saved in a file called "guides.txt" and stored this location:  "[userfolder]/.gimp-2.8/guides/guides.txt".
 Copy this file to your project folder for future processing (I store template data in a dedicated template folder containing all template images and the guides.txt file).

 Note that you can save multiple sets of guides for multiple templates in the same guides.txt file.
-So in case of COBECORE the guides.txt file contains 20+ lines of guides data.

 ##### time required